mguinness/YarpWebAuthn/README.md

 A wildcard certificate is helpful as you only need one certificate to cover multiple subdomains, i.e. app1.example.duckdns.org, app2.example.duckdns.org etc.

+Docker images are available in Docker Hub at [mguinness/yarpwebauthn](https://hub.docker.com/r/mguinness/yarpwebauthn).
+See the overview at the registry for futher details, including an example [docker compose](https://docs.docker.com/reference/cli/docker/compose/) configuration file.

 You can use a Docker image to generate the certificates using [Let's Encrypt for Duck DNS](https://hub.docker.com/r/maksimstojkovic/letsencrypt).
+This uses [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) against a TXT record and avoids using http.

 Once the certificates are generated you will need the files `fullchain.pem` and `privkey.pem` for the configuration below.